 Purchase Title Insurance for Protection

-Buyers should protect themselves from the risks of Quitclaim deeds by purchasing title insurance.
+Buyers should protect themselves from the risks of Quitclaim deeds after a foreclosure auction by purchasing title insurance.
 This guarantees that no problems with the title will occur that are not covered by insurance.

 The title insurance company will run the title search for the buyer and for a fee write a policy insuring the property.
 Since the title company is very good at making sure that titles are clear before they issue policies, there will likely not be a problem with the title for the transferee (the buyer).